-\To learn more about our integrated financial accounts, visit bluecrossvt.org/mymoney
+^{}To learn more about our integrated financial accounts, visit bluecrossvt.org/mymoney

-© Reflective Silver plans are available for small organizations who enroll directly through Blue Cross® and Blue Shield® of Vermont.
+Reflective Silver plans are available for small organizations who enroll directly through Blue Cross® and Blue Shield® of Vermont.

 This plan does not include a separate prescription drug out-of-pocket maximum.
 All covered medical & pharmacy expenses accumulate to the overall combined out-of-pocket maximum.
-PREGARD FROM THE PROPRIES OF A CONTROL OF THE PROPRIES OF A CONTROL OF THE PROPRIES OF THE PR \$9,200 in a year, we begin paying 100% of the allowed amount for that person's covered services and supplies.
+Pregardless of all other cost-share, if one person's out-of-pocket cost reaches \$9,200 in a year, we begin paying 100% of the allowed amount for that person's covered services and supplies.
 3Cost-share may vary for chiropractor & outpatient physical therapy.
-See the Summary of Benefits and Coverage at bluecrossvt.org/smallbusiness \Specialists visits include cardiologist, endocrinologist, nephrologist, ophthalmologist, or podiatrist only.
+See the Summary of Benefits and Coverage at bluecrossvt.org/smallbusiness Specialists visits include cardiologist, endocrinologist, nephrologist, ophthalmologist, or podiatrist only.
 Visit bluecrossyt.org/preventive for the full list of preventive services covered at no cost to you.
 Medical and prescription drug out-of-pocket maximums are separate.
 7Deductible is waived for wellness drugs on our Vermont Preferred and Consumer-Directed Health Plans (CDHP).
 Visit bluecrossyt.org/formulary-lists and click on NPF Wellness drugs.
 8Stacked deductible plans pay benefits for an individual once the individual deductible is met, even on a two-person or family plan.
 Aggregate deductibles, the full individual or family deductible must be satisfied before benefits are paid.